BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 For this step  we will like to join the three bands  of each view to get an image for each view.

-Click on the left view> at the far right you will see tool bax> below the tool box expand the raster management folder and double click Build Layer Stack.
+Click on the left view> at the far right you will see tool box> below the tool box expand the raster management folder and double click Build Layer Stack.

+![Raster management folder showing layer stack][logo18]

 > Layer stacking  parameters dialogue box pop-up

+![Layer Stack Dialogue box][logo19]

 Click on the three dot in the box at the right side of the input raster box > select all the 1987 bands in the select input file(i.e., band 3, band 4, and band 5)

+![Selection of the 1987 bands][logo20]

 > Hold the Control key and select the three bands and click ok.

 Choose your output filename as as 1987 Stack and click ok.

+![Image of the 1987 Stack][logo21]

 Repeat the same steps you did for step 7 for the 2002 Landsat image(i.e., band 3, band 4, and band 5)